dailiang18bb/spring5-guru-course/Spring-Framework-5–Beginner-to-Guru-Course-Notes.md

 ## Spring JPA and Hibernate

 ### Spring JPA Entity Relationships
+- Cardinality, think of one entity can have min and max number of other entity.
 - One to One, `@OneToOne`
 - One to Many, `@OneToMany`
 - Many to One, `@ManyToOne`
 - Many to Many, `@ManyToMany`, use of a join table
 - Unidirectional, mapping is one-way, only one side know the other.
 - Bidirectional, mapping is two-way, both side know each other.
 Preferred.
+- `@JoinTable` can customize the table and column name, not required to achieve just One Join Table.
+Use `mappedBy`

 ### Clob vs Blob
  - `@Lob`, stands for Large Object

-> `@JoinTable` can customize the table and column name, not required to achieve just One Join Table.
-Use `mappedBy`
+### Cascade
+ - Cascade Types control how changes are cascaded from parent objects to children objects.
+ - Default cascade type is **None**.
+ - Cascade types,
+  - ALL,
+  - PERSIST,
+  - MERGE,
+  - REMOVE,
+  - REFRESH,
+  - DETACH;

 ### Primary Key and Foreign Key